gitana/sdk/containers/32/docker-compose/mongodb-replicaset/README.md

     docker login --username {docker-username} --password '{docker-password}'
     docker-compose up -d mongodb1 mongodb2 mongodb3

-### initialize the replic set. only have to do this once since the mongo servers persist their state to ./data/mongodbN (see dockercompose.yml)
+### initialize the replica set

+    You only have to do this once since the mongo servers persist their state to ./data/mongodbN (see dockercompose.yml)

     mongo localhost:27027 --eval 'rs.initiate( {_id : "cloudcms-replicaset",members: [ { _id: 0, host: "mongodb1:27017" },{ _id: 1, host: "mongodb2:27017" },{ _id: 2, host: "mongodb3:27017" }]})'